 There has been a farm here for at least 500 years and probably for a significant time before that too!
 There is archaeological evidence of Neolithic people inhabiting Westhall, with several finds of worked flint and a hand axe discovered in the village.

-The land around here in medieval times would have been thickly covered in Oak forest, with lots of timber readily available for building ships and houses.
+The land around here in medieval times would have been thickly covered in oak forest, with lots of timber readily available for building ships and houses.
 As areas of forest were cleared and opened up, land for grazing animals became available as ‘common land’.

-Westhall village was formed around several Commons, including Mill Common, Cox Common and Bacons Green.
-Although the commons have since been enclosed, you can still see where they once were.
+Westhall village was formed around several commons, including Mill Common, Cox Common and Bacons Green.
+Although the commons have since been 'enclosed', you can still see where they once were.

-The grass field is flat and well drained, with a sunny, East-West facing aspect.
+The grass field is flat and well drained, with a sunny, east-west facing aspect.
 It has a very pleasant & peaceful atmosphere, and spectacular sunsets can often be seen through the trees and across the open farm land beyond.
-The dark skies are also very special here - you can star gaze whislt enjoying a crackling campfire, as our ancestors must have done for many centurries before us.
+The dark skies are also very special here - you can star gaze whilst enjoying a crackling campfire, as our ancestors must have done for many centuries before us.

-My family bought the farm as a 7 acre small holding in 1985 (when I was 11yrs old!) and we began a mission to restore and renovate the dilapidated and near derelict farmhouse.
+My parents bought the farm as a seven acre small holding in 1985 (when I was 11yrs old!) and we began a mission to restore and renovate the dilapidated and near derelict farmhouse.
 We opened Sunnyside Farm as a campsite in August 2020 and adapted the stables into the washing & toilet facilities, and a store for guests in 2021.

-Our own house called 'The Shippen' (meaning cowshed, often known in Suffolk as a ‘Nettis’) also forms an important part of the farm's curtilage.
+Our own home called 'The Shippen' - meaning cowshed (often known in Suffolk as a ‘Nettis’) also forms an important part of the farm's curtilage.
 We converted it into a small family home in 2004 – 06 and are pleased to have contributed to the farm's history, helping to maintain the farm for future generations to enjoy, and we love welcoming guests to share in this rural idyll.

 Sunnyside Farm - a working dairy farm in 1967